 As a National Youth Music Organisation (NYMO) in England, funded by the Department for Education, and as an organisation in receipt of funding at various times from Arts Councils in all four UK countries including as an NPO in England, we believe that British Youth Music Theatre well expresses our current and future role.

 There are many practical reasons too which have weighed heavily in the decision making.
-Most notably, that the letters ‘UK’ are regularly omitted from our current name; this has led to confusion amongst audiences and within the cultural industry.
+Most notably, the letters ‘UK’ were regularly omitted from our previous name by press and other thrid parties; this led to confusion amongst audiences and within the cultural industry.